...WITH FLOWERS

 Oil on panel 2021 28 x 36cm 11 x 14in

-• Light version of Two Roses
+• Light Roses

 This is the second painting of two beautiful roses.
 I wanted to try a lighter background which changes the character of the painting.
 To me it is light-hearted but I cannot say I have a favourite.
 The dark version has a richness the light one a gaiety.
 The roses can take any light it seems and still glow.